mcharvat90/stellora.ai.docs/index.md

 Stellora.AI is an “agentic, multilayer RAG engine” focused on speed, precision, and trust.
 It orchestrates multiple specialized agents that cross-check one another to return quick, hallucination-resistant answers grounded strictly in your data.

+## Usage Options (SaaS vs On-Prem)

+## On-Prem (Self-Hosted)

+When deploying on-prem, the **customer (administrator)** is fully responsible for setting up and maintaining API access to the selected LLM provider(s):

+- **API Keys / Credentials**
+  - Obtain and manage API keys (e.g., OpenAI / Azure OpenAI / AWS endpoints).
+  - Store securely (file with restrictive permissions, vault, or KMS).
+  - Configure paths in Core (e.g., `--ai-api-key /path/to/keyfile`) and any Flows.
+- **Billing Account**
+  - All LLM usage is billed **directly to your provider account**.
+  - You must manage credit limits/quotas, payment instruments, and overage protections.
+- **Governance & Limits**
+  - Apply org policies (data handling, retention, PII rules).
+  - Enforce rate limits and model/endpoint allow-lists.
+  - Monitor spend (dashboards, alerts) and rotate keys periodically.
+- **Connectivity**
+  - Ensure outbound TLS egress to the chosen model endpoints.
+  - If using private endpoints/VPNs, configure networking accordingly.

+> In short: **You run it, you own the keys and the bill** for model tokens used by your on-prem deployment.

+## SaaS (Hosted by Stellora.AI)

+In the hosted option, the **Stellora.AI team configures API access** on your behalf:

+- **API Setup**
+  - Stellora provisions and binds the appropriate model endpoints for your tenant.
+  - Access is scoped to your environment (WebUI and/or MCP/API, per contract).
+- **Credits & Fees**
+  - **Your selected credit budget** for LLM usage is recorded and applied to your tenant.
+  - **Model token spend is charged as a fee** according to the current pricing rules on the website and/or your agreement.
+  - If you request increases to credit caps, corresponding **fees will be added**.
+- **Access**
+  - WebUI restricted access or CLI access to Stellora.AI CLI will be provided
+- **Monitoring**
+  - The team monitors model usage against your credit allocation and may throttle or notify when thresholds are reached.

+> In short: **Stellora.AI team sets up and manages the model access; your token usage is billed as part of your SaaS fees.**

-##  System Requirements
+##  System Requirements (On-Prem)

-> These specs target a **single Stellora.AI instance with the on-prem orchestrator** solving a complex task (e.g., your “quantum problem” scenario).
-Stellora can run on smaller boxes for light workloads; the website notes cases as low as **1 CPU / 4 GB RAM / 8 GB storage** for minimal setups;
+These specs target a **single Stellora.AI instance with the on-prem orchestrator** solving a complex task (e.g., your “quantum problem” scenario).
+Stellora can run on smaller boxes for light workloads.

 ### Minimum (for the described orchestrator workload)